Eligibility for Commonwealth Supported Places and HELP loans

 Students who commenced their course from 2022 onwards must meet Australian Government completion rates to maintain a CSP and/or HELP loan.
 This includes students who deferred an offer in 2021 and are commencing from 2022 onwards.

-- For bachelor level or higher course (excluding 25-point specialist and professional certificates), a fail rate of more than 50 per cent of the subjects you have attempted, after you have attempted eight or more subjects.
+- For bachelor level or higher course, a fail rate of more than 50 per cent of the subjects after you have attempted eight or more subjects.

 - For a higher education course lower than bachelor (such as a diploma, concurrent diploma, or enabling course), a fail rate of more than 50 per cent after you have attempted four or more subjects.